AMReX-Fusion/Furnace/Docs/source/FlowChart.rst

 -  SDC: a class of iterative methods that couples the advection and reactions such that each process explicitly sees the effect of the other.
-We have two SDC implementations in Furnace.
+We have two SDC implementations in Logi.

    - The "simplified SDC" method is based on the CTU hydro update.
 We iterate over the construction of this term, using a lagged